IvanChepurnyi/m1-m2-performance-results/bower_components/Chart.js/docs/01-Chart-Configuration.md

 ### Colors

 When supplying colors to Chart options, you can use a number of formats.
 You can specify the color as a string in hexadecimal, RGB, or HSL notations.
 If a color is needed, but not specified, Chart.js will use the global default color.
 This color is stored at `Chart.defaults.global.defaultColor`.
-It is initially set to 'rgb(0, 0, 0, 0.1)';
+It is initially set to 'rgba(0, 0, 0, 0.1)';

 You can also pass a [CanvasGradient](https://developer.mozilla.org/en-US/docs/Web/API/CanvasGradient) object.
 You will need to create this before passing to the chart, but using it you can achieve some interesting effects.

+### Patterns

-The final option is to pass a [CanvasPattern](https://developer.mozilla.org/en-US/docs/Web/API/CanvasPattern) object.
+An alternative option is to pass a [CanvasPattern](https://developer.mozilla.org/en-US/docs/Web/API/CanvasPattern) object.
 For example, if you wanted to fill a dataset with a pattern from an image you could do the following.

 ```javascript
 var img = new Image();